alexkasko/java-daemon/README.md

 Bash scripts to run java applications in daemon mode
 ===================================================

 Minimalistic bash scripts which can run (start and stop) java application in daemon mode.
+You can run your Java app on remote server through SSH and app won't stop after SSH logout.
 Tested in Linux and Solaris.

 How it works
 ------------